noodlemanifold/Noodle-Unity-Starter-Kit/Assets/StarterKit/CheatSheet/CheatSheet.md

 ## Rigidbody
 [📓](https://docs.unity3d.com/ScriptReference/Rigidbody.html)
-The Rigidbody Component adds a  rigidbody physics simulation to any GameObject it is attached to.
-Rigidbody physics simuate objects with no flexing or squishing or bending.
+The Rigidbody Component adds a  rigidbody physics simulation to any gameobject it is attached to.
+Rigidbody physics simulate objects with no flexing or squishing or bending.
 There are other simulation types, for instance softbody physics, but none of them are implemented in Unity.
-Generally, anytime you want any GameObject to interact with the physics system, add the Rigidbody Component to it!
+Generally, anytime you want any gameobject to interact with the physics system, add the rigidbody component to it!

 Rigidbodies will use all the collider components on the gameobject they are attached to, *and all the collider components on all of its children as well*.
 This allows you to build some pretty complex collision objects and keep colliders on the same